cgbystrom/actandra/README.md

   * Ranking
   * Aggregation/roll-up (do client-side?)
   * Ownership model (who owns an activity?
 Should it be duped instead for each stream?)
+    What happens if two actors are involved in an activity and one actor deletes the activity?
+    Should it be deleted completely?
+Should it deleted from my stream only?